 | Annual orbital output | 48,180 | 100% |

-The metric that matters is grid EPBT: how long the orbital array must operate to generate energy equal to what Earth's grid invested.
-We exclude the chemical energy of propellant—that's drawn from fossil methane reserves, not the grid—and focus on what the grid actually supplies: manufacturing energy plus ground operations.
+What matters here is the grid EPBT: how long the orbital array has to run to generate energy equal to what Earth's grid put in.
+We're excluding the chemical energy of propellant (that comes from fossil methane reserves, not the grid) and just counting what the grid actually supplies: manufacturing energy plus ground operations.

 If the panels last 10 years before replacement, Earth must re-invest the full energy budget each cycle.
 Over 30 years the grid bears this cost 3×, with zero energy return.